ONSdigital/dp-cli/README.md

 Available Commands:
-  clean            Delete data from your local environment create-repo      Creates a new repository with the typical Dissemination Platform configurations generate-project Generates the boilerplate for a given project type help             Help about any command import           Import data into your local developer environment remote           Allow or deny remote access to environment scp              Push (or `--pull`) a file to (from) an environment using scp spew             Log out some useful debugging info ssh              Access an environment using ssh version          Print the app version
+  clean            Delete data from your local environment completion       Generate the autocompletion script for the specified shell create-repo      Creates a new repository with the typical Dissemination Platform configurations eks              EKS cluster management commands generate-project Generates the boilerplate for a given project type help             Help about any command import           Import data into your local developer environment override-key     Generates an overrideKey to bypass the Florence dataset version validation step when approving a collection remote           Allow or deny remote access to environment remote2          (NEW) Allow or deny remote access to environment using the new remote allow service spew             Log out some useful debugging info version          Print the app version

 Flags: